CoMuRoS/CoMuRoS/README.md

 ---

-## 🤖 Creating Your Own Robot Configuration
+## 🤖 Creating Your Own Scenario Configuration File for your environment and roboots

 ### Step 1: Copy Example Template
 Copy the file robot_config_example.json and paste it in the same directory and thrn rename it